Ninu Kang (she/her)

 Fiona Pierce (she/her)

-Program Coordinator of Technology and Cross-Sectoral Services
+Program Coordinator of Cross-Sectoral Services

 Fiona is a graduate of Royal Roads University with a BA in justice studies.
 With previous communications and program coordination experience in the international cooperation and restorative justice sectors, she comes to EVA BC passionate about improving provincial and community coordination through open, honest collaboration and the use of modern technology and software.